What your skydiving instructor wants you to know

 Once the door opens and you’re hanging out of the airplane, you experience the most overwhelming feeling unconceivable to the normal person.
 But the intensity is not the reward, but a necessary step to get to a place of total peace.
 Once you leave the airplane, your mind quickly realizes there is no going back and the most amazing thing happens: you let go.

 Skydive Taft is very unique drop zone bringing people together that normally would never cross paths.
-Skydivers in general tend to live more for the moment and the bonds between them are extraordinarily strong.
-As I write this page, I find myself reminiscing about how I got started working in this sport and how Skydive Taft changed me for the better, but I’ll save that for another time.
+Skydivers, in general, tend to live more for the moment and the bonds between them are extraordinarily strong.
+As I write this, I find myself reminiscing about my first jump out of an airplane, how I got started working in this sport and how Skydive Taft changed me for the better, but I’ll save that for another time.